ColinMaudry/sparql-router/README.md

 If SPARQL router doesn't match your requirements, you can have a look at these solutions:

 - [The Datatank](https://github.com/tdt/) (PHP5) "The DataTank is open source software, which you can use to transform any dataset into an HTTP API."
 - [BASIL](https://github.com/the-open-university/basil) (Java) " BASIL is designed as middleware system that mediates between SPARQL endpoints and applications.
 With BASIL you can build Web APIs on top of SPARQL endpoints."

 ## Change log

+##### 0.2.2

+- Added extra info upon app startup (used config, endpoint, app URL, etc.)
+- App authentication can be disabled in configuration
+- README mentions the Datatank and BASIL alternatives
+- Added an `npm start` command for commodity

 ##### 0.2.1